 1. Tesla (NASDAQ: TSLA)

 Since its inception, Tesla has been on the leading edge of innovation in transportation.
-A pioneer in the electric vehicles space, Tesla’s name has become synonymous with futuristic transportation capabilities.
+A pioneer in the electric vehicles space, the company’s name has become synonymous with futuristic transportation capabilities.

-With Tesla being known for incorporating cutting-edge technologies into its vehicles, it only makes sense that the company is a key player in the driverless market.
-Elon Musk, the CEO and founder of Tesla, was an early proponent of driverless cars, and he jumped on the opportunity to build the technology.
+Tesla is known for incorporating cutting-edge technologies into its vehicles.
+It only makes sense that the company is a key player in the driverless market.
+Elon Musk, the CEO and founder of the EV giant, was an early proponent of cars that drive themselves, and he jumped on the opportunity to build the technology.

 Tesla is taking a unique approach to autonomous driving too.
 The vast majority of companies in the space use lidar, a laser sensing system that makes it possible to create a complex 3D map on demand as the vehicle moves.

-However, in 2019, Elon Musk called lidar a “fool’s errand” and said Tesla autonomous vehicles wouldn’t be using the technology.
+However, in 2019, Elon Musk called lidar a “fool’s errand” and said his company’s self-driving vehicles wouldn’t be using the technology.
 Instead, the company’s vehicles communicate with a massive database, with each vehicle on the road adding data to it in real time.
-Through the use of artificial intelligence, Tesla vehicles are able to tap into this database to ensure they are on the right track.
+Through the use of artificial intelligence, these vehicles are able to tap into this database to ensure they are on the right track.

-While many question the overwhelmingly high valuation metrics on Tesla stock, the fact is investors are willing to pay a serious premium for stocks that represent companies on the leading edge of innovation in an emerging market that could grow to become a blockbuster, and that’s exactly what Tesla is.
+While many question the high valuation on TSLA stock, the fact is investors are willing to pay a serious premium for stocks that represent companies on the leading edge of innovation in an emerging market that could grow to become a blockbuster, and that’s exactly what Tesla is.

 As such, the stock is worth your attention.